Black Friday 2025 for Shopify: The Complete Guide to Maximum Sales

 Site Speed and Performance

-Your site will experience 5-10x normal traffic.
-It needs to handle the load flawlessly.
+Your site will experience 5-10x normal traffic during Black Friday.
+It needs to handle the load flawlessly, so prepare now or face crashes when it matters most.

 Critical optimizations: